raygun101/MarkupKit/README.md

 See _LMTableViewCell.h_ for more information.

 ## LMScrollView
 The `LMScrollView` class extends the standard `UIScrollView` class to simplify the definition of a scroll view's content in markup.
-It presents a single scrollable view, optionally allowing the user to scroll in one or both directions.
+It presents a single scrollable content view, optionally allowing the user to scroll in one or both directions.

 The scrollable content is specified via the `contentView` property. `LMScrollView` additionally defines the following two properties, which determine how the content is presented: